Keraites: Khanate

-In 1203, Timujin defeated the Keraites, who were distracted by the collapse of their own coalition.
+In 1203, Temüjin defeated the Keraites, who were distracted by the collapse of their coalition.

-Toghrul was killed by Naiman soldiers who failed to recognize him as the former was fleeing from a defeat against Genghis Khan.
+Toghrul was killed by Naiman soldiers who failed to recognize him.

 Mongol Empire and dispersal

 Genghis Khan married the oldest niece of Toghrul, Ibaqa, and then two years later divorced her and had her remarried to the general Jürchedei.
 Genghis Khan' son Tolui married another niece, Sorghaghtani Bekhi, and his son Jochi married a third niece, Begtütmish.
 Tolui and Sorghaghtani Bekhi became the parents of Möngke Khan and Kublai Khan.
 The remaining Keraites submitted to Timujin's rule, but out of distrust, Timujin dispersed them among the other Mongol tribes.

 Rinchin protected Christians when Ghazan began to persecute them but he was executed by Abu Sa'id Bahadur Khan when fighting against his custodian, Chupan of the Taichiud in 1319.

 Keraites arrived in Europe with the Mongol invasion led by Batu Khan and Mongke Khan.
 Kaidu's troops in the 1270s were likely mostly composed of Keraites and Naimans.

 From the 1380s onward, Nestorian Christianity in Mongolia declined and vanished, on the one hand due to the Islamization under Timur and on the other due to the Ming conquest of Karakorum.

 The remnants of the Keraits by late 14th century lived along the Kara Irtysh.
 These remnants were finally dispersed in the 1420s in the Mongol-Oirat wars fought by Uwais Khan.